 Figure 9 Effect of silver nanoparticles of the aqueous extract of C. gabunensis on the weights of organs of rats after toxicity test.

 Acute toxicity assessment of silver nanoparticles synthesized from the aqueous stem bark extract of C. gabunensis (Cg-AgNPs) revealed no observable signs of toxicityindicating that the median lethal dose (LD50) exceeds 2000 mg/kg of body weight.
-These agree with previous studies, including that of TchangouNjiemou et al. (2022), which also reported an absence of toxicity at this dose level.
+These agree with previous studies, including that of Tchangou_Njiemou et al. (2022), which also reported an absence of toxicity at this dose level.
 Protein denaturation, particularly involving blood proteins, is known to play a critical role in inflammatory disorders such as rheumatoid arthritis [28,29].
 This process, triggered by external stressors such as heat, leads to the disruption of protein secondary and tertiary structures and ultimately results in loss of biological function [27].

 3.5 Anti-inflammatory effect of silver nanoparticles of the aqueous extract of C. gabunensis